 How to start talking to family about care

-To some people, asking for help at home can feel like admitting defeat or as if giving up independence.
-But we know it is the opposite it can be very empowering!
-Asking for help at your home or loved ones home shows how strong you are and that you are willing to take the next step to better all your lives.
+To some people, asking for help at home can feel like admitting defeat or giving up independence.
+But we know it is the opposite; it can be very empowering!
+Asking for help at your home or loved ones home shows strength.
+You are showing a willingness to take the next step to better all your lives.

-This post will outline some of the ways you can start the conversation with family and friends about the help you need.
-It may seem daunting but we will make sure that the process is smooth
+This post will outline ways to start the conversation with family and friends about the help you need.
+It may seem daunting, but we will make sure that the process is smooth.

 Things to note

 When to have the conversation and how to have the conversation of care can be very important.
-No one wants to feel like a burden or to feel abandoned so it’s very important to be clear that you’re not doing that, you’re trying to better their life.
-With that in mind, the following will be really useful to you.
+No one wants to feel like a burden or to feel abandoned, so it’s imperative to be clear that you’re not doing that.
+You’re trying to better their life.
+With that in mind, the following will be beneficial to you.

 - Choose the right time to discuss care.
 You might want to prompt your loved ones to start the conversation by asking them how they’re managing or acknowledging that they’re having difficulties.
-An example might be, that you’ve spotted their house is a bit unkempt: “How are you getting on?
+An example might be that you’ve spotted their house is a bit unkempt: “How are you getting on?
 It’s a lot of work to keep this place tidy, are you managing it ok?”.
-This enables them to open up about their problems and shows them you are listing so you can help them.
+This enables them to open up about their problems and show them you are listening to help them.

 - Research the types of care.
 You might find that you initially want to start with a couple of days of respite care to see whether it works for you, or you might want to jump straight into home care or live-in care level of service.

 - What are the pros and cons of each care option?
-Like with any decision there are pros and cons, you’ll both need to write in pros and cons from both of your points of view.
-That’s why it’s important to research your different options available and to identify any potential challenges you might both have and work together on how to overcome them.
+Like with any decision, there are pros and cons.
+You’ll both need to write in pros and cons from both of your points of view.
+That’s why it’s important to research your different options available, identify any potential challenges you might both have, and work together to overcome them.

 - Reach out for advice.
 Not sure which service would work for you?
 Get in touch with care providers to find out what their options are and how they tailor them to your family.
 Also, ask friends and family for references if they’ve been through something similar.